MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-application.md

 ms.reviewer:
 description: Tasks and activities required for Teams service management, including monitoring service health, and assessing and ensuring network quality and usage.
 ---

+# Introduction

+The Patients Application is Microsoft Teams’ first-party care collaboration solution for healthcare professionals.
+Using the Patients Application, users can curate and review lists of patients for scenarios ranging from rounds and interdisciplinary team meetings to general patient monitoring.

+The Microsoft Teams Patients Application connects to FHIR (Fast Healthcare Interoperability Resources) conforming EHR (Electronic Health Records) servers directly, and can connect to non-conforming EHR servers through a secondary integration server often facilitated by Microsoft Interop Partners.

+> [!NOTE]
+> Only team owners can initiate the EHR connection process.
+More information regarding the technical aspects of the application can be found HERE

-# Patients Application
+The Patients Application does the following

-- Connects to FHIR server
+- Connects to a  Fast Healthcare Interoperability Resources (FHIR) server
 - For Team Owners
-- Integrates with your EHR using the FHIR protocol
+- Integrates with your EHR using the [FHIR protocol](http://hl7.org/fhir/R4/index.html)
 - If any resources are missing in Patients this means the data is missing, not an issue with the Patients Application

-## Introduction

-Welcome to the Patients Application, Microsoft Teams’ first party care collaboration solution for healthcare professionals.
-Using the Patients Application, users can curate and review lists of patients for scenarios ranging from rounds and interdisciplinary team meetings to general patient monitoring.

-The Patients Application connects to FHIR conforming EHRs directly, and can connect to non-conforming EHRs through a secondary FHIR integration server.
-Note that only team owners can initiate the EHR connection process.
-More information regarding the technical aspects of the application can be found HERE

 ### Opening the Patients Application